Who is Starting with Stories for?

 Starting with Stories is for:

-• Families in the Greater Kansas City Metropolitan area with children birth to age 9, who want to start conversations about race and racism in their homes and communities, and are hoping to meet other families who are doing the same thing.
+• Families in the Greater Kansas City Metropolitan area with children birth to age 9 who want to start conversations about race and racism in their homes and communities.

 • Talking about race and racism can feel challenging and scary.
 Even individuals who have been doing social justice work professionally ﬁnd it challenging to start and continue conversations with their own children.